Terms and Conditions for the Supply of Services

 1.1 The definitions and rules of interpretation in this condition apply in the following terms and conditions (Conditions).

-Contract: the Customer’s acceptance of a proposal or quotation for the supply of Services by the Supplier and the Supplier’s or the Customer making a purchase on our site before or without the Supplier providing a proposal or a quotation and in any event the Supplier’s acceptance of it under condition 2.2.
+Contract: the Customer’s acceptance of a proposal or quotation for the supply of Services by the Supplier or the Customer making a purchase on our site before or without the Supplier providing a proposal or a quotation and in any event the Supplier’s acceptance of it under condition 2.2.

 Customer: the person, statutory body, organisation, firm or company who obtains any Services from the Supplier.